Cuis-Smalltalk/TheCuisBook/README.md

 entry lowercase!
 Insert an index just after a section title, and just before a paragraph.
 The command to use is @cindex for conceptual
 index: `@cindex tools, workspace`

+Regarding indexing message, here is the rule:
+  * When the message name is meaningfull, index with messsage name itself with the appropriate tag.
+For example `@cindex number, @msg{isPrime}`
+  * When the message name is not meaningfull enought or too long, index with a meaning term.
+For examples, `@cindex number, as words` for the message printStringWords; `@cindex number, base` for the message printStringBase:

 ### Macros and commands to use
 We defined a few macros too.
 Of course standard Texinfo command are